JJMorton/rounders/database/README.md

 	- `name_first` TEXT
 	- `name_last` TEXT

-- `members` - The players in each team, can have duplicate `player_id`s if a player played in mmultiple teams or during more than one year
+- `members` - The players in each team, can have duplicate `player_id`s if a player played in multiple teams or during more than one year
 	- `id` INTEGER
 	- `player_id` INTEGER
 	- `team_id` INTEGER